 I see no choice but to get the loans.
 I am at least grateful that I will not be taking loans for the ENTIRE amount.
 That I did at least do a little bit right.

-Next, as far as your friends telling you to take loans…my advice is to get new friends.
+As far as your friends telling you to take loans…my advice is to get new friends.
 Please don’t start borrowing money…even if you can do it inexpensively.
-What kind of lesson would we teach our kids about life if we spend lots of money we don’t have for something that we could get much cheaper?
-Talk is cheap.
+What kind of lesson do we teach our kids about life if we spend lots of money we don’t have for something that we could get much cheaper?
+Slow down Pilgrim.
 It’s easy for your friends to tell your son to take loans…they aren’t going to spend the next 15 years paying them back.

 A few months ago I wrote a post on why we send our kids to expensive colleges.
 It rarely has anything to do with giving our kids a better education.
 Read that post to see why.